 What Triggers Restless Leg Syndrome While Sleeping?

-If you have restless leg syndrome and it is affecting your sleep, visit Koala® Centers For Sleep & TMJ Disorders.
+If you have restless leg syndrome and it is affecting your sleep, visit Koala® Center For Sleep & TMJ Disorders.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 Can you have restless leg syndrome while sleeping?

 How do I stop restless legs while sleeping?

 What is the best position to sleep with restless leg syndrome?